Skip to main content

 Talking to an agent

-Click any agent in the Explore Agents panel to open the chat panel pre-targeted at that agent.
-Or click Chat with Agent (which resumes the last-used agent).
+Click any agent to open the chat pre-targeted at that agent, or click Chat with Agent to resume the last-used agent.
 Send a message; the agent uses its configured prompt and functions to respond.

 Creating an agent